 Advantages of 3G

-- It uses 2G frequency bands with bandwidths up to 230MHz are used to achieve global roaming and multi-services.
+- It employs 2G frequency bands with bandwidths up to 230MHz are used to achieve global roaming and multi-services.

 - Wideband radio channel to support high-speed services- Radio carrier channel uses bandwidth up to 20M which improvises chip rate and anti-multipath fading.